 Note: Vitamin K2, menaquinone-7 (K2-MK7) has demonstrated promise to help reduce arterial calcification and so may offer additional cardiovascular benefits.

 Selenium is an important antioxidant mineral.
 It works with Vitamin E to protect cell membranes and is involved with proper thyroid function—by aiding the conversion of the thyroid hormone thyroxine (T4) to the more active form triiodothyronine (T3).
 It is extremely low in New Zealand soils and thus nearly half of New Zealanders do not get enough from diet alone.

-Thorne Basic Nutrients lll (practitioner only – contact us for more information)
+- Thorne Basic Nutrients lll - (Please Note this is a Practitioner-Only Product - contact us for more information)

 - University of Otago and Ministry of Health.
 A Focus on Nutrition: Key findings of the 2008/09 New Zealand Adult Nutrition Survey.
 Wellington: 2011.

 - Huang H-Y, Caballero B, Chang S, Alberg AJ, Semba RD, Schneyer CR, et al. The Efficacy and Safety of Multivitamin and Mineral Supplement Use To Prevent Cancer and Chronic Disease in Adults: A Systematic Review for a National Institutes of Health State-of-the-Science Conference.
 Annals of Internal Medicine.
 2006;145(5):372-85.

 - Alexander DD, Weed DL, Chang ET, Miller PE, Mohamed MA, Elkayam L. A Systematic Review of Multivitamin–Multimineral Use and Cardiovascular Disease and Cancer Incidence and Total Mortality.
 Journal of the American College of Nutrition.
 2013;32(5):339-54.